 The B&M's pre-1955 RDCs were all standard Phase 1B cars with fabricated trucks, except that 6300 had a gap in the curved molding under the baggage door, like a couple of other very early RDC-3s owned by the NYC.
 They were all delivered with centered single-chime horns, the road name on the letterboard, and unpainted, undecorated stainless steel ends.
 By 1955 (possibly as early as 1953, if the caption on pg.
 35 of the Summer 1981 Bulletin is correct), these cars were receiving Minuteman heralds on the ends.
 In 1955, the single-chime horns started to be replaced with 2-chime horns offset somewhat towards the engineer's side, but some cars retained the single-chime horns for some time after the Minuteman herald was applied.
 I believe that all the single-chime horns were gone by the time the cars received the McGinnis white-ended scheme (late 1956, early 1957).

-The 1955 order of RDCs had a Phase 1C body, but equipped with the same cast trucks that became standard on Phase 2 RDCs.
+The 1955 order of RDCs had a Phase 1C body, but were equipped with the same cast trucks that became standard on Phase 2 RDCs.
 All were delivered with Minuteman heralds on unpainted stainless steel ends; some had their number applied in reflective material above the herald on the fireman's side.
 All were delivered with 2-chime air horns offset somewhat towards the engineer's side.

 The B&M's Phase 2 RDCs had the same 2-chime horn, but installed on the car centerline a short distance behind the headlight.
 None had the optional corrugations on the lower portions of the end and vestibule doors, but other details varied:

-Early RDCs (?pre-1955?) were delivered with a single-trumpet Wabco A-2 horn on each cab roof.
+Early (pre-1955) RDCs were delivered with a single-trumpet Wabco A-2 horn on each cab roof.
 Later orders arrived (per Scott) with a 2-chime Nathan P-series horn.
 By 1956, these had been installed on the older cars.
 A conical wind/snow screen was mounted over each bell.

 Scott Whitney reports that the 6154 had a Nathan P5 air horn with three of the bells removed (blanking plates).
 However, circa 1970 I spent a good deal of time looking at RDCs and I don't remember the bracket having enough extra room for three more bells.
 What I've used on my post-1956 models in HO is the Custom Finishing Leslie 2-chime (part #220).
 Clearly I need to go to Bedford, MA and see what 6211 has, or figure out which issue of Trains had the overhead shot of RDCs under the highway overpass in North Station.

 Most of the B&M's RDCs had 2/2 walkover seats.
 Typically, the longer compartment of the car was non-smoking, and upholstered in cloth with a blue/gray pattern.
 The smoking area was upholstered in red vinyl.
 The side walls and ceiling were a cream color, yellowed by tobacco smoke to a greater or lesser degree.
 The end walls and the exhaust duct housing in the middle of the car were a fairly dark pastel red.
 There were advertising card holders on the end walls and both sides of the duct housing.
 The floor was tiled in a black/white swirl pattern.
 The interior of the baggage and mail compartments were pale green.
-Phase 1 cars had longitudinal flourescent tube fixtures along the center line of the car, and incandescent reading lights built into the brackets that supported the luggage racks.
+Phase 1 cars had longitudinal flourescent tube fixtures along the center line of the car and incandescent reading lights built into the brackets supporting the luggage racks.
 Phase 2 cars had much simpler luggage racks, and only the longitudinal flourescent lights.
 All the B&M RDCs were built with un-tinted glass windows, and kept them until they were replaced with un-tinted plastic in the 1970s.

 Cab interiors were bare unpainted stainless steel.
 The engineer's side had a removeable folding seat - it was moved from cab to cab when changing ends.
 It could also be folded up under the control stand.
 The throttle/reverser control housing was grayish-green fiberglass.
 On cars equipped with Fitchburg Division cab signals, the indicator was mounted to the left of the engineer's end window.
 The vestibule doors were one piece with a drop sash (as opposed to the dutch doors found on some other railroads' RDCs).

-When rock throwing became severe in the late 1960s, the train-door windows were blanked with steel plates and steel gratings were added over the engineer's window.
+When rock throwing became severe in the late 1960s, the train-door windows were blanked with stainless steel plates and steel gratings were added over the engineer's window.
 This was about the same time that they stopped applying white paint to the ends; I've never seen white paint on a modified end.

-One set of units received silver trucks for the first trip of a new TOFC service circa 1960.
+One set of three units received silver trucks for the first trip of a new TOFC service circa 1960.
 I haven't seen any evidence that this lasted more than a few weeks.

 Athearn's B&M GP-9 in the Bluebird scheme has correct paint and correct horn layout.
 They were done after the revisions to the location of the radiator intakes prompted by complaints about the initial batch of engines (not B&M), but some may not be satisfied with the size of the cab windows.